genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 ![](/img/setup-environment.png)

-After this command is completed we will have a basic genesis server running.
+After this command is completed, we will have a basic genesis server running.

 ### Deploying the auth module
-As our application requires authentication, we have to install the Genesis auth module.
+As our application requires authentication, we have to install the Genesis Auth module.

 Usage:
 ```shell